For the Love of George

-For the Love of George is a 2018 comedy film produced by Nadia Jordan, directed by Maria Burton and written by Nadia Jordan and Hayley Nolan.
+For the Love of George is a 2017 comedy film produced by Nadia Jordan, directed by Maria Burton and written by Jordan and Hayley Nolan.
 Jordan also stars in the film alongside Rosanna Arquette, Tate Donovan, Rex Lee, Shaun Sipos and Kristen Johnston.
 The film tells the story of Poppy, a jilted wife who leaves her cheating husband in England and sets off to Los Angeles hoping to meet who she believes is the perfect man, George Clooney.

 The film showed at the 2017 Chicago Comedy Film Festival, La Femme International Film Festival 2017, the 2017 Orlando Film Festival and the Saint Paul Frozen Film Festival 2018.

 Plot

-The story begins in early 2014.
-Poppy Wakefield lives a charmed existence, playing domestic goddess for her husband Stephen and working as a freelance magazine journalist from her beautiful home in England.
-Her seemingly perfect, if predictable, life is shattered when she discovers that Stephen’s recent birdwatching hobby is a cover for an affair.
+The story begins in early 2014 in Surrey, England.
+Poppy Wakefield lives a charmed existence, playing domestic goddess for her husband Stephen and working as a freelance magazine journalist from her beautiful home.
+Her seemingly perfect, if predictable, life is shattered when she discovers that Stephen's recent birdwatching hobby is a cover for an affair.

+For Stephen's birthday, Poppy has prepared a romantic evening, complete with expensive gifts, a specialty cake, a sexy teddy and rose petals scattered to the bedroom.
+He cancels with a call, implying he's going in search of a rare bird.
+However, he doesn't hang up properly, and she overhears him telling his lover how gullible she is.

-Still in shock from betrayal, she finds some much needed respite in an entertainment talk show segment highlighting George Clooney's charitable work.
-To Poppy, George is everything her husband isn't; suave, sophisticated, funny and charming, someone who really cares about making a difference in the world and the ideal match for her.
+Still in shock from the betrayal, Poppy finds some much needed respite in an entertainment talk show segment highlighting George Clooney's charitable work.
+To her, George is everything her husband isn't; suave, sophisticated, funny and charming, someone who really cares about making a difference in the world and the ideal match for her.

-When she receives a well timed invitation to visit her close friend Justin in Los Angeles she decides to give fate a helping hand and flies to LA on a quest to cross paths with George until a surprise announcement brings Poppy and her romantic fantasy crashing back down to earth.
+When she receives a well-timed invitation to visit her close friend Justin in Los Angeles, she drops everything and decides to give fate a helping hand by flying to LA.
+They got to know each other as he worked as their wedding planner.

+Upon Justin's suggestion, Poppy starts seeing celebrity specialist Dr. Faye, who asks her about her George Clooney obsession.
+She resents the implication, then continues to go on about how perfect he is for her.

+The next morning, as Poppy works on her latest article for Chit Chat magazine, Justin lures her out to the farmers' market in case George might show.
+There, a young vendor flirts with her, but she doesn't fall for his charms.